 The Littoral Sediment Transport (LST) material for regional sediment budget balance assumes the continued bluff erosion at Montauk to supply material to the west.
 As the bluff at both Montauk Point and eastern Atlantic shoreline are gradually stabilized, the constant source of littoral material will diminish within the life of NED plan.
 The LST rate is estimated at 120,000 CY/year based on the recent (c.2001) regional sediment.
-It is proposed that 25% of the LST rate be supplemented on Montauk Beach and the Area of Potato Road as feeder beach.
+It is proposed that approximately 80% of the LST rate be supplemented on Montauk Beach as a feeder beach.
 This supplemental sediment source would provide a constant LST source east of Shinnecock Inlet and, therefore, erosion control benefit in this region.
-This Feeder Beach would include an advance fill of 120,000 CY placed during initial construction and 120,000 CY placed every four years in concert with future renourishment operation.
+This feeder beach would include an advance fill of 450,000 CY placed during initial construction and approximately 400,000 CY placed every four years in concert with future renourishment operation.

-In these areas, these Sediment Management Alternatives would offset the long-term erosion trend, maintain the current shore protection in these areas, and prevent conditions from getting worse.
-These features were evaluated in the economics model to determine the economic effect of reducing the long-term erosion trend.
-The results of this analysis shows that in these two areas, sediment management measures are economically viable.
-In the area of Potato Road, the implementation of this plan would be contingent upon the development of a local management plan for Georgica Pond to address the effects of the pond opening and measures to minimize the consequences of this.
+In this area, a feeder beach would offset the long-term erosion trend, maintain the current shore protection in these areas, and prevent conditions from getting worse.
+This feature was evaluated in the economics model to determine the economic effect of reducing the long-term erosion trend.
+The results of this analysis shows that in this area, sediment management measures is economically viable.